 Mr. Watkins has won several high impact trials, including two of the largest employment verdicts ever at the federal court in White Plains, and favorably settled numerous other cases before trial.
-He is a highly-skilled and talented litigator who treats each case as his most important.
+He is a skilled and talented litigator who treats each case as his most important.
 In addition to federal and state court, he has successfully represented individuals in arbitrations and administrative proceedings.
 Some highlights are summarized below.
 Please keep in mind that litigation is inherently uncertain and results in prior cases do not guarantee that the same results will be achieved in other cases, even if they are similar.

 Thankachan v.
 Peekskill Housing Authority (S.D.N.Y.)
 (2011): Executive Director fired due to race/ethnicity discrimination awarded $1 million dollars by jury (verdict upheld and damages remitted to $690,000 by trial judge);